CiZ01/ebpf-perf-analytics/ebpf-programs/xdp-nat64/README.md

 - ICMP6

 ## Challenges and Workarounds
 During development, challenges were encountered, particularly in calculating the checksum for ICMP packets.
-A workaround was implemented using an accumulation function, resulting in a performance impact compared to using helper functions like bpf_csum_diff.
+A workaround was implemented using an accumulation function, resulting in a reduced performance compared to using helper functions like bpf_csum_diff.

 ## To-Do List